 Whip-Torsion simplifies the locomotion control problem and produces both walking and running from a single framework.
-The size of the prize is auditable from public physics: a textbook spring-mass / SLIP model run on a platform's own parameters brackets the whole-robot energy reduction — no proprietary detail required to check it.
+The size of the opportunity is auditable from public physics: a textbook spring-mass / SLIP model run on a platform's own parameters brackets the whole-robot energy reduction, with no proprietary detail required to check it.

 The pre-publication window is a genuine first-mover opportunity for early licensees: a protected locomotion edge that can be secured before the method becomes public.